aka-naman/Zenith-Vault/README.md

 4.  **Query**: Use the chat tab to ask technical questions.
 View source context in the "Evidence" expander for full transparency.
 5.  **Preview**: Check the "Document Preview" tab to see exactly which pages are being analyzed.

----

-## 🛡️ License
-Distributed under the MIT License.
-See `LICENSE` for more information.

----
-*PrivateVault — High-Accuracy Technical Document Reasoning* "# Zenith-Vault"